 System and Network Security Requirements

-Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Member’s and End User’s network and computers, and (d) monitor and investigate potential or actual fraudulent activity that involves the Services.
+Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Authorized User’s network and computers, and (d) monitor and investigate potential or actual fraudulent activity that involves the Services.

 Breach and Notification

 Unless Applicable Laws require earlier notice, Authorized Users are required to report any Breach or Breach of Confidentiality and Security involving the Services in accordance with the Alliance Breach Notification Policy available at www.commonwellalliance.org/commonwell-breach-incident-notification-policy.

 Federal Agencies Serving as Authorized Users.
 Notwithstanding anything to the contrary in this Policy, a federal agency that is serving as an Authorized User is not required to comply with the Alliance Breach Notification Policy referenced in this Policy.
 The federal agency will comply with the UC-CERT Federal Incident Reporting Guidelines as required by the Federal Information Security Modernization Act (FISMA), per 44 U.S.C. §§ 3553-54 and federal agency policy in accordance with the Office of Management and Budget guidance.